-Our rates are set by the Public Service Commission of Wisconsin, which recently approved our proposal to keep base electric rates unchanged and reduce natural gas base rates through the end of 2016.
+Our rates are set by the Public Service Commission of Wisconsin (PSCW), which approved our proposal to keep base electric rates unchanged and reduce natural gas base rates through the end of 2016.
 The natural gas base rate will be reduced $5 million in 2015 and maintained at that level through 2016.

 This rate stability, known as a rate freeze, applies to base rates.
 Base rates cover our basic infrastructure, like operation and maintenance of power plants, power lines and substations.
 The base rate freeze does not take into account any changes in electric fuel costs.
 Base rates constitute roughly three quarters of a residential customer’s bill; fuel costs account for roughly one quarter.